DucRP/PART-5/README.md

-# CSGO-random-weapons
+# random-somethings
-A Vscript to give all players a randomly selected loadout on round start
+A Vscript to give all players a randomly selected something on round start.